CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 powershell -ExecutionPolicy Bypass -File .\start_on_windows.ps1 -Action RemoveDesktopRelease
 ```

+The release action always recreates `app/desktop/src-tauri/ui` and
+`app/desktop/src-tauri/generated/runtime.zip` from the locked frontend/backend
+inputs.
+It uses separate Cargo targets for CPU and CUDA and fails closed if a
+release Tauri build is invoked without a valid generated runtime.
+From
+`app/desktop`, `npm run tauri:build` is the complete CPU release wrapper; use
+`npm run tauri:build -- -DesktopRuntime Cuda` for the CUDA variant.

 The interactive launcher has a **DESKTOP RELEASE** section. **Create release
 artifacts** prompts for a version and then offers CPU portable, CPU MSI, CUDA
 portable, CUDA MSI, or all four packages. **Remove release artifacts** offers